Aniket-Rai-afk/julep-foodie-tour/README.md

 Hi there! 👋

+Hi there! 👋

-This project is part of my assignment for the **Founder's Office Role @Julep AI**.
-As a fresher, I'm grateful for the chance to dive into something exciting and real-world like this.
-Though I’m new to the platform, I absolutely enjoyed exploring and building this personalized foodie tour workflow using Julep’s powerful capabilities! 🚀
+This project was created as part of my assignment for the **Founder's Office Role @Julep AI**.
+As someone just starting out, I was excited to explore a real-world use case — and Julep made it incredibly smooth.

+Using Julep's no-code platform, I built an agent that plans a full foodie tour across selected cities, taking into account the **local weather**, **famous dishes**, and **popular restaurants** — all without writing backend code or calling external APIs. 🚀

 ---